 Whatever the reason for so many little images, the one thing it can do is cause a bit of confusion for newcomers.
-While many of the tiny icons are self-explanatory, for many people that are not only new to Facebook, but new to computers overall – some of these images are a real mystery.
+While many of the tiny icons are self-explanatory, for many people who are not only new to Facebook but also new to computers, some of these images can be a real mystery.

 In the past, here at MUO, we’ve helped new users navigate through Facebook.
-Steve offered a nuts-and-bolts explanation of Facebook, and I described how you could customize your account with MyStuff, or add Facebook widgets to your own website.
-But today, I’m going to put together a quick reference guide that you can use when one of those little Facebook icons really has you stumped.
+Rob showed you the most recent Facebook Messenger features.
+And Dan showed you the ins and outs of following and followers on Facebook.
+Today, I’m going to put together a quick reference guide that you can use when one of those little Facebook symbols really has you stumped.

 Simple Facebook Symbols

-I’ve separated all of these Facebook Symbols into two groups – the common icons most people recognize, and then the obscure ones.
-Most of you should recognize the first one, especially if you’re a fan on MUO’s Facebook fan page.
+I’ve separated all of these Facebook Symbols into two groups – the common icons most people recognize, and then the obscure ones a lot of people don’t know about.

 Click on any one of these icons to add that type of content to your wall.

 By the way — if you want to see the largest collection of Facebook symbols anywhere, while you’re editing or creating a post, just click on the “emoji” face to the lower left of the edit field.